Dasharatha

 Dasharatha (दशरथ, IAST: Daśaratha; born Nemi) was the king of Kosala, with its capital at Ayodhya, in the Hindu epic Ramayana.
-Dasharatha married Kausalya, Sumitra and Kaikeyi.
+Dasharatha married Kaushalya, Sumitra and Kaikeyi.
 He was the father of Rama, the protagonist of the epic Ramayana, Bharata, Lakshmana, and Shatrughna.
 Dasharatha also finds mention in the Vishnu Purana.

-Legend
+History

 Early life and marriage

 King Dasharatha was believed to be an incarnation of Manu, the son of Brahma.

 Dasharatha was born as the son of King Aja of Kosala and Indumati of Vidarbha.
 He was originally named Nemi, but he acquired the moniker Dasharatha ('ten chariots') as his chariot could move in all ten directions, fly, and return to earth, and he could fight with ease in all of these directions.

 Dasharatha became the ruler of Kosala after the death of his father.
 He was a great warrior who subjugated many of the neighbouring kingdoms with his prowess and slew many asuras in battle.

 According to the Ayodhyā Kāṇḍa of the Ramayana (in chapter 34, verses 10–13), King Dasharatha had around 350 wives, three of whom were his favourite queens: Kausalya was his chief queen, Sumitra was his second queen Kaikeyi was his third queen.
 Kausalya hailed from the kingdom of Dakshina Kosala, Sumitra from Kashi, and Kaikeyi from the Kekeya Kingdom.